Iurii-Dziuban/kotlin-examples/README.md

  * Null check do
  * Closure
  * Dollar Range implementation
+- `DollarProgression` progression implementation with internal visibility modifier to be visible inside module
 - `VarArgExample` shows vararg parameters example
 - `Delegation` example of Delegation pattern alternative to Inheritance
 - `SealedExample` feature of closing functionality inside sealed class.
-Not possible to extend class hierarchy from outside
+   Not possible to extend class hierarchy from outside.
+Plus companion object example, cause there is no static members
 - `variance` examples of Producer/Consumer pattern to make safe casts and assignments
 - `SpringExampleTest` integration with spring framework
 - `ObservableTest` observable feature example (kind of value changed listener)